Dropped External Drive Data Recovery: Life in the Slow Lane

 Hard drives were not designed to endure massive impacts while running.
 This is common knowledge now, especially with the advent of portable external hard drives that can easily tumble off a user’s desk.
 When our data recovery engineers perform dropped external drive data recovery operations, there is a wide range of specific drive failures they see.

 When a hard drive takes a dive while running, the read/write heads are the most common casualty.
 Sometimes, the platters themselves are spared damage, especially if the drive has an accelerometer inside it that can detect when a drive enters free fall.
 Some hard drives actually work just fine for a little while after taking a tumble, until they eventually fail.
 But another hard drive that falls from the same height might experience catastrophic failure.
+An example of the latter may present the user with a hard drive not recognized or USB device not recognized error message.

 One human, after all, might survive falling from a great height, while another might die falling from the same height.
 Falling off a three-story building onto your head will probably kill you, while falling off a three-story building and landing on your feet would more likely break your legs and shatter your ankles.
 (You won’t be walking away from either fall, but you may be able to crawl away from the latter.)